-The task of delivering the framework set out in the renewed Australian Animal Welfare Strategy will be a significant undertaking requiring dedicated focus, expertise, integrity and independence.
+The task of delivering the framework set out in the renewed Australian Animal Welfare Strategy will be a significant undertaking requiring dedicated focus, expertise, and independence.
 A national commission would be the most effective vehicle for delivering such an undertaking.
-While proposals to establish an independent statutory body for animal welfare have been long-standing, 18 it was the Productivity Commission that proposed the first fully developed model of an "Australian Commission for Animal Welfare" in its 2016 report on the regulation of Australian agriculture:
+This was recommended by the Productivity Commission in its 2016 report on the regulation of Australian agriculture: